Relationships Don't Self-Destruct

 Overtime, many neglect the little moments—the bad mood from work is projected onto the family.
 Hurts, aggravations and angry retorts easily become the norm.
 Reuniting in the evening isn’t warmly anticipated but poisoned with anxiety, wondering whether the mood will be good or bad.

 When negative experiences accumulate, they color the present.
 Even an earnest apology doesn’t replace the past.
 The emotional hurt remains tucked away, waiting to be recalled when future behaviors demonstrate lack of contriteness.
 We bury the hatchet with the handle sticking-up—just in case.

 "Hurts, aggravations and angry retorts easily become the norm."

 You may eventually ask, "What happened to the love we once shared?"
 But a careful examination usually exposes a lengthy pattern of neglect, abuse, or apathy.
 Instead of purposely building the relationship, somewhere along the way, it became comfortable and then neglected.

-We must avoid this slow drift to destruction by mindfully identify negative interactions—even the best relationships have them--and then establish a healthier pattern of positive, trust building behaviors.
-Soon the anxieties transform, moments together are filled with warmth, trusting our partner will respect and be kind.
+We must avoid this slow drift to destruction by mindfully identify negative interactions—even the best relationships have them--and then establish a healthy pattern of positive, trust building behaviors.
+Soon the anxieties transform, filling moments with warmth, trusting our partner will respect and be kind.
 The relationship is spared from self-destruction by our active building.